GoogleCloudPlatform/endpoints-codelab-android/codelab.md

 ## Step 6.
 Improve the application!

 Believe it or not, this application is not quite perfect!
 Here are a few ideas to enhance the code and the user experience :

-* Add endpoints authentication by re-using the Android logged-in user credentials and thus preventing anyone to access your endpoints.
+* Add **endpoints authentication** by re-using the Android logged-in user credentials and thus preventing anyone to access your endpoints.
 Check out this documentation : [https://developers.google.com/appengine/docs/java/endpoints/auth](https://developers.google.com/appengine/docs/java/endpoints/auth)
-* use memcache to drastically improve performance of your application under load.
+* Use **memcache** to drastically improve performance of your application under load.
 See this Memcache overview: [https://developers.google.com/appengine/docs/java/memcache/](https://developers.google.com/appengine/docs/java/memcache/)
-* Implement better sync logic with some level of incremental synchronisation.
+* Implement **better sync logic** with some level of incremental synchronisation.

 You are also encouraged to use a real Android device, either through USB debugging or by generating a signed APK (In Android Studio : **Build > Generate Signed APK...**) and installing it on a phone or tablet.